Promoting partnerships for conservation between Traditional Landowners and non-Indigenous Australians through vital conservation work

 The Mount Sandy project ensures permanent protection for a regionally and culturally important pocket of biodiversity-rich land in partnership with its Traditional Owners.
 Local birds, animals and plants flourish undisturbed, while native plants for revegetation will be supplied by the local nursery at Raukkan Aboriginal Community, a self-governed Indigenous community 50 kilometres northwest of the project site.
 Raukkan community members are also employed for onsite works including vegetation monitoring and mapping, fencing, and pest and weed control.

 Seeds of endangered vegetation, found on the Mount Sandy site, are successfully propagated at the Raukkan nursery.
-Manager Wayne shares his wisdom with Rhyannon and Jorge from South Pole's Melbourne office during a at site visit.
+Manager Wayne shares his wisdom with Rhyannon and Jorge from South Pole's Melbourne office during a site visit.
+Reflecting on her visit, Rhyannon explains how the Mount Sandy project allows companies to take their climate action one step further.

-Clyde Rigney, project manager and local Ngarrindjeri Elder, tills the land to prepare it for sowing native plants.
+Clyde Rigny, project manager and local Ngarrindjeri Elder, tills the land to prepare it for sowing native plants.

 EcoAustralia is a stapled product that blends carbon credits with biodiversity protection.
 Each EcoAustralia credit consists of one Australian Biodiversity Unit, equal to 1.5m2 of government-accredited, permanently protected Australian vegetation, and 1 tCO2e of avoided emissions from a Gold Standard certified project.